hifiberry/configurator/docs/api-documentation.md

 ### `POST /api/v1/pipewire/mixer/set`

 Set mixer mode and/or balance in a unified operation.
-This endpoint allows setting both the channel mixing mode and stereo balance simultaneously since they manipulate the same underlying gain matrix.
+This endpoint allows setting both the channel mixing mode and stereo balance simultaneously since they manipulate the same underlying gain matrix and are interdependent.

 **Request Body Examples:**